Basin Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
-Water temperature is a refreshing 69 degrees F, good for a quick swim.
+Flow is about average for this time of year.
+The water is warm at 83 degrees F, very comfortable for swimming.
 Expect crystal clear visibility and excellent dissolved oxygen levels.
-PH is normal at 8.1 and mineral content is typical.
+PH is normal at 8.3 and mineral content is typical.

 Water Quality